Kharkiv Metro: Lines and stations

-Currently, there are 3 lines and 30 stations as follows:
+Currently, there are three lines and 30 stations as follows:

 Stations open at 5:30 am and close at 11:59 pm (the last train departs at around 12:10 am, depending on the line) without operations at nighttime except for special occasions, such as the New Year's Eve, the nightly Easter service and the like.

 The lines are arranged in the form of a triangle with all junction stations located in the city center and lines extending from there radially, a classic design for many ex-USSR metro systems.
-The whole of the system is located within the city boundaries without extending to Kharkiv Oblast, however, the new Oleksiyivske Depot, which is currently under construction, will be located immediately behind the current municipal boundary.
+The whole of the system is located within the city boundaries without extending to Kharkiv Oblast, however, the new Oleksiivske Depot, which is currently under construction, will be located immediately behind the current municipal boundary.

 Each line has two junction stations connecting it to the other two lines, thus providing the possibility to change from any line to any other line with a single junction.
-The Pivdennyi Vokzal station is integrated into the city's main railway station of the same name and provides access to all passenger platforms, cash offices and other facilities without the necessity to exit to the surface.
+The Vokzalna station is integrated into the city's main railway station of the same name and provides access to all passenger platforms, cash offices and other facilities without the necessity to exit to the surface.

 All stations have two tracks with an island platform between them.
 The stations and lines are located below the ground level except for tracks inside depots and a single metro bridge connecting stations Kyivska and Akademika Barabashova on the Saltivska line.
 The bridge, however, does not provide any view of the city as it is fully enclosed with non-transparent walls and a roof.
 The decision to make the metro fully enclosed was made primarily to protect it from heavy snowfalls that often occur in winter, a decision that proved to be right on many occasions, when the metro remained the only mode of passenger transportation functioning in the city.